Philippines

 Commission on Human Rights (CHR)

-CHR is the Philippines’ National Human Rights Institution and an ex-officio member of IACAT.
-It conducts advocacy and training programs relating to anti-trafficking, investigates and recommends for prosecution violations of the Act, provides legal and financial assistance to victims of trafficking, integrates anti-trafficking efforts in the Barangay Human Rights Action Center, and monitors government compliance with international human rights treaty obligations related to the suppression/elimination of trafficking.
+CHR conducts advocacy and training programmes on anti-trafficking, investigates human rights violations related to trafficking, and recommends cases for prosecution.
+It also provides legal and financial assistance to victims of trafficking and integrates anti-trafficking initiatives within Barangay Human Rights Action Centers.
+In addition, CHR monitors government compliance with international human rights treaty obligations related to the prevention and elimination of trafficking.

 Email